-Unsurprisingly, British commentators and politicians ponder whether Merkel's weakness will aid the UK's negotiations on leaving the European Union.
+Not surprisingly, British commentators and politicians ponder whether Merkel’s weakness will aid the UK’s negotiations on leaving the European Union.
 But the new circumstances are unlikely to make any difference.
 Whoever is in government, whoever is chancellor, Germany will follow its interests over Europe.
 The main German parties disagree on many things, but they are united on European policy, including Brexit.

-One problem is Schulz's role.
+A thorny issue is Schulz’s role.
 He does not want to serve under Merkel.
 She does not want him to serve under her.
 And the SPD wishes to get rid of him.
 Only a few months ago he was proclaimed a hero, but has proved a disappointment.

 One way out would be for Merkel to prepare for Schulz to succeed Jean-Claude Juncker as president of the European Commission on 1 November 2019.
 Judging by his previous performance in the European parliament, he might do well at the Commission.
 But there are two drawbacks.